PowerDNS/pdns/docs/markdown/authoritative/backend-geoip.md

 Specifies the full path of the zone configuration file to use.

 ### `geoip-dnssec-keydir`
 Specifies the full path of a directory that will contain DNSSEC keys.
+This option enables DNSSEC on the backend.
+Keys can be created/managed with `pdnutil`, and the backend stores these keys in files with key flags and active/disabled state encoded in the key filenames.

 ## Zonefile format
 Zone configuration file uses YAML syntax.
 Here is simple example.
 Note that the ‐ before certain keys is part of the syntax.